Community colleges have responded to the needs of working adults with online options.

 A U.S. Department of Education study of blended courses conducted from 1996 to 2008 confirmed that students who were well-prepared for college were more frequently successful in blended courses than in any other modality.
 However, underprepared students, including those who earned GED or high school equivalency certificates instead of diplomas, and students living in poverty or with low incomes performed similarly in all types of courses.
 Underprepared students often require remedial skills support, such as reading and writing support.
 Unfortunately, research has also shown that online delivery is not the most successful approach to remedial courses.
 Students who need to improve basic literacy skills benefit from classroom experiences, with small groups and extended one-to-one learning with an instructor.
 Finally, 2001 research at the Dallas Community Colleges showed that students were much more likely to succeed in blended courses that were completely well written for the two modalities, rather than exact copies of traditional courses.
 Overall Outlook for Blended Courses

-Blended courses that combine on-campus and online components can lead to greater success for students who are well-prepared for college student when the courses have been written and developed specifically for this type of delivery.
+Blended courses that combine on-campus and online components can lead to greater success for students who are well-prepared for college when the courses have been written and developed specifically for this type of delivery.
 They may not be the best option for students who left high school before graduating, or for students who live in poverty or come from low-income neighborhoods.